maihd/odin-bitsquid-foundation/README.md

 - Bitsquid Foundation's Algorithms are included in language-level: murmur hash (and others), math, memory, string stream, string builder
 - Memory layout awareness for struct, with syntaxes and builtin procedures: align, align_of, bit_field
 - Working with pointer procedures, and forbidden pointer arithmetic: ptr_sub, ptr_offset
+- Project Physical Architecture are simple and compiling quickly

 ## Table of Contents